Is it easy to make a hummus salad dressing recipe?

 Is it easy to make a hummus salad dressing recipe?
 It certainly is.

-The first thing to get absolutely clear is that commercial hummus and store-bought dressings are awful, nutritionally speaking.
+The first thing to get absolutely clear is that commercial hummus and store-bought dressings are awful, nutritionally speaking; usually loaded with chemicals and seed oils.
 If they were difficult to make, I would consider purchasing them but when it is this easy then let's make our food from scratch.

 Ingredients